subrotod/GettingAndCleaningData_R/README.md

 * Clean the feature names to replace multiple periods with one and duplicate strings like Body with one.
 * Set the column names for the xDF data frame.

-Step 4.  *Update the actDesc colums with the labels from activity_labels.txt*
+Step 4.  *Update the actDesc column in xDF with the labels from activity_labels.txt*

 * The numbers representing the activities are replaced with strings describing these activities.
 This is done by converting the actDesc column in the xDF data frame into a R factor and using the second column from activity_labels.txt as factor labels.